-Cook/dry the gifts in the oven, then break out the paint.
+Cook/dry the clay fingerprint heart magnets in the oven, then break out the paint.
 My preschoolers painted their baking soda clay hearts any way they wanted.
-You could also have the child paint just the fingerprint heart, too.
+You can also have the child paint just the fingerprint heart, too.

 Once everything is dry, write the child’s name and the date on the back.
 Use a hot glue gun to attach a round magnet to the back, too!

-I loved how these turned out.
 The baking soda clay is just beautiful!
-One caveat – this works out so much better if you use the clay right away.
+However, this works out so much better if you use the clay right away.
 There were a lot more cracks on my students’ pieces than on the ones Engineer and I made together.
 I’m positive it’s because Engineer and I made ours once the clay was done.
 For my preschoolers, I made the clay in the morning (about 6), but they didn’t get to create with it until center time (about 9).
 I kept the clay in a wet towel, but I think 3 hours was too long a wait!

-Which of these fingerprint heart gifts would your kids most enjoy?
+Which of these fingerprint heart magnets would your kids most enjoy?
 Do you have other ideas for gifts kids can make their families and friends?
 I’d love to hear them!

 Save time and get right to the playful learning with our printable lesson plan sets.
 Each set includes book suggestions, printable plans, over 30 learning activities (both whole group and centers) related to the theme, and corresponding printables.